nervosnetwork/rfcs/rfcs/0022-transaction-structure/0022-transaction-structure.md

 There are two ways to create a new cell with a specific type id.

 1. Create a transaction which uses any out point as `tx.inputs[0]` and has a output cell whose type script is Type ID.
 The output cell's type script `args` is the hash of `tx.inputs[0]` and its output index.
 Because any out point can only be used once as an input, `tx.inputs[0]` and thus the new type id must be different in each creation transaction.
-2. Destroy a old cell with a specific type id and create a new cell with the same type id in the same transaction.
+2. Destroy an old cell with a specific type id and create a new cell with the same type id in the same transaction.

 We assume that method 2 is the only way to create a cell which equals to an existing type id.
 Because it must consume the original type id cell, it requires the authorization of the type id's owner.